 Database of historical data of indexes

-Usually abreviated as SSN.
+Usually abbreviated as SSN.
 Higher sunspot numbers indicate increased ionizing radiation from the sun which enhances the ionosphere's ability to refract HF signals, The sunspot number can vary from zero to over 200 during the peak of the 11-year solar cycle.

-Usually abreviated as SFI (and often simply as "I").
+Usually abbreviated as SFI (and often simply as "I").
 Measurement of radio signals from the sun.
 The index is taken once a day at a frequency of 2800 MHz (10.7 cm).
 Increased radio noise from the sun means more ionizing radiation and correlates with the sunspot number.
 Solar flux values range from 60 (no sunspots) to 300.

 K indexes reflect the geomagnetic conditions (solar particle effects on the earth's magnetic field) and their values range from 0 to 9.
 Lower numbers mean quieter ionosphere.
 Trends in the K indexes are important to watch.
 When K rises you can expect HF propagation conditions to worsen, particularly towards the polar regions.
-On VHF bands a high K index would mean the possibility of an Aurora openning.
+On VHF bands a high K index would mean the possibility of an Aurora opening.

 K index: Siebert (1971) defines "K variations are all irregular disturbances of the geomagnetic field caused by solar particle radiation within the 3-h interval concerned.
 All other regular and irregular disturbances are non K variations.
 Geomagnetic activity is the occurrence of K variations".
 K is a local index, describing disturbances in the vicinity of each observatory.